-Woman Charged With Exposing Others to Dangerous Virus - WHIZ News
+Woman charged with exposing others to dangerous virus - WHIZ News

 Besides felony theft and two drug possession counts, she is accused of failing to take measures to prevent exposing others to “a dangerous, contagious disease” that she had cause to believe she has.
 Police said that was based on her own statements.
 It is a second-degree misdemeanor under Ohio law.

-Hamilton County Sheriff’s spokesman Dave Daugherty said Wednesday she is being held in isolation and being monitored my jail medical staff in Cincinnati.
-A message for comment was emailed to a public defender assigned to her.
+Hamilton County Sheriff’s spokesman Dave Daugherty said Wednesday she is being held in isolation and being monitored by jail medical staff in Cincinnati.
+The Hamilton County public defender’s office declined comment on the case.